 By increasing the distance from the TV, the density of the details will also increase, creating a better image.
 This is called angular resolution: the number of pixels per angle.
 The further away, the higher the angular resolution will be.

-The type of screen technology determines the colour richness, black purity, brightness, contrast and how much detail you see on the TV.
-These days there are two main principals of TV screen technology – LED and Plasma.
+The type of screen technology determines the colour richness, black purity, brightness, contrast, and detail you see on the TV.
+These days there are two main principles of TV screen technology – LED and Plasma.
 The former uses tiny diodes that act as pixels to form the bigger picture.
 The latter is uses thousands of gas-filled cells that change colours under the effect of electricity running through them.

 Liquid Crystal Display TVs are widespread and low cost.
-They’re energy efficient and have good, bright colors.
+They’re energy-efficient and have good, bright colours.
 However, because of this, they don’t have deep black colour.
 Practical and good for simple use, but they have limited viewing angles.
 Colour distortions are expected when viewed from the side.

 4K Ultra HD TVs refers to a resolution of 3,840 x 2,160 pixels which is four times the 1,920 x 1, 080 pixels from the full HD TV.
 They are about 8.3 million pixels on the screen.
 More pixels means a higher pixel density and a clear, bright image.
 Small details and textures are looking great for this type of TVs.

-Some OLED and LED LCD TVs have curved screens which add a modern style to your home and create the iMax cinema experience, but it really depends on your preference.
-If you’re in two minds go to your nearest The Good Guys Store to see for yourself.
+Some OLED and LED LCD TVs have curved screens that add a modern style to your home and create the iMax cinema experience, but it really depends on your preference.
+If you’re in two minds, go to your nearest The Good Guys Store to see for yourself.

 Tilt mount provides vertical angle adjustment.
 This is a great solution if the TV needs to be positioned higher than the optimal viewing angle.
 The adjustment can also reduce screen reflections from windows or lamps.
 The tilt mount brackets place the TV further from the wall.